-Budgeted cost: £63875
+Budgeted cost: £52102

-3

-Activity Evidence that supports this approach Challenge

-number(s)

-addressed

-To plan, deliver and evaluate high quality feedback and targeted interventions matched to individual needs.
-NELI - will be implemented in Reception.
-(N/A 22.23) Provide small group/1-1 support for those identified as causing a concern - including From specific diagnostics that accurately identify gaps in knowledge/barriers to learning "Overall, the pattern is that small group tuition is effective and, as a rule of thumb, the smaller the group the better" - EEF Nuffield Early Language Intervention - EEF toolkit shows you can expect +4 months' progress, low cost and strong evidence base.
-2, 4 & 5 pre-teaching and same day live interventions EEF - Tool kit to identify key focus areas to close gaps and increase progress.
+Activity Evidence that supports this approach Challenge number(s) addressed To plan, deliver and evaluate high quality feedback and targeted interventions matched to individual needs.
+Speech Stars will be implemented in the EYFS From specific diagnostics that accurately identify gaps in knowledge/barriers to learning "Overall, the pattern is that small group tuition is effective and, as a rule of thumb, the smaller the group the better" - EEF Nuffield Early Language Intervention - EEF toolkit shows you can expect +4 months' progress, low cost and strong evidence base.
+2, 4 & 5 Provide small group/1-1 support for those identified as causing a concern - including. progress, low cost and strong evidence base. pre-teaching and same day live interventions EEF - Tool kit to identify key focus areas to close gaps and increase progress.